 A roof ventilation hatch, designed to be opened by occupants may be installed in the roof at the rear of the vehicle.
 Another optional roof hatch may be located in the front of the vehicle.
 The hatches can serve as emergency exits.
-In case of an emergency, push out the ventilation hatch completely (1).
-To release the hatch, pull tab (2) rearward while pushing handle (3) out.
-An instruction decal with complete operating instructions is located on the hatch.
+In case of an emergency, push the ventilation hatch upwards (1).
+Turn knob 1/4 turn (arrow pointing "TO EXIT") and then push knob to release the hatch (2).
+Push the escape hatch outwards (3).
+A decal with operating instructions is located on the hatch.